SCOPOPHILIA

 For my part I love everything from casual people watching at, say, a restaurant in a busy intersection,

-to watching people have sex whether it's in pornographic videos or in front of my camera lens.
-I love seeing other humans doing things, going about their lives, and through my watching discover their true, essential, humanity.
+front of my camera lens.
+I love seeing other humans doing things, going

 But watching real (consenting, both to the act and to be viewed doing it) adults simply enjoying their body, or another person's body...or a group of bodies...is a real turn on for me.
 People who want to share something intimate about themselves.
 In the proper context this can be wildly fun, empowering and rewarding.